 Richard Harris Law Firm can Represent You for Your Worker’s Compensation Claim

-When things don’t go as expected after a job injury, you may need the services of an attorney who knows the territory and can provide guidance and act as an advocate for you.
+When things don’t go as expected after a job injury, you may need the services of a construction accident attorney in Las Vegas who knows the territory and can provide guidance and act as an advocate for you.
 The attorneys at the Richard Harris Law Firm have this kind of experience and will represent you in your Workers’ compensation claim.
 If you’ve been injured on the job, call our firm today to discuss your potential case, at (702) 444-4444.